This smoke and carbon monoxide alarm looks nice and has plenty of useful features, but it also lacks some benefits of a

 It has a nice design and plenty of useful features, and it’s compatible with both Google Assistant and other Nest-branded devices.
 But if you like the traditional digital display or silence button, it’ll take some getting used to.

-If you're primarily interested in the smart home aspect of Nest Protect and want to see some other options, here’s our guide to smart home connection.
+If you like the smart home aspect of Nest Protect in this product review but want to see some other options, here’s our guide to smart home connection.